phn/pytpm/doc/conversions.rst

 We create a state structure, **tstate**, and initialize it by calling ``tpm_data()`` with ``TPM_INIT``.
-Then we assign values to independent parameters of the state structure.
+Then we assign values to independent parameters of the state data structure.
 We then calculate all dependent state properties by calling ``tpm_data()`` and passing ``TPM_ALL``.
-We then create an array of ``V6`` vectors, ``pvec``, create a ``V6`` vector for our object, and assign it to the desired location in the array based on the starting state.
-We then call ``tpm()`` with the state structure and the array of ``V6`` vectors, along with the starting and ending states numbers.
+We then create an array of ``V6`` vectors, ``pvec``, create a ``V6`` vector for our object, and assign it to the desired location in the array, based on the starting state.
+We then call ``tpm()`` with the state structure and the array of ``V6`` vectors, along with the starting and ending state numbers.
 Finally we retrieve the appropriate ``V6`` vector from the array, which will give us the final coordinates.